-SEMINAR: POLITICAL INFLUENCE AND ORGANIZATIONS Prerequisites: permission.
+672 SEMINAR: POLITICAL INFLUENCE AND ORGANIZATIONS 3 credits Prerequisites: permission.
 Examination of how public concerns and demands are resolved or diffused.
-A theoretical and applied look at parties, interest groups, public opinion, media, and al-level work.
+A theoretical and applied look at parties, interest groups, public opinion, media, and protest.

-690 SPECIAL TOPICS IN POLITICAL SCIENCE Prerequisites: Admission to a Political Science graduate program or permission.
-Graduate-level examination of selected topics in American politics, comparative politics, international politics, international politics or political theory.

-INTERNSHIP IN GOVERNMENT AND POLITICS (May be repeated for a total of six credits.)
+- 690 SPECIAL TOPICS IN POLITICAL SCIENCE 1-3 credits Prerequisites: Admission to a Political Science graduate program or permission.
+Graduatelevel examination of selected topics in American politics, comparative politics, international politics, international politics or political theory. - 695 INTERNSHIP IN GOVERNMENT AND POLITICS 3-6 credits (May be repeated for a total of six credits.)
 Prerequisite: Admission to a Political Science graduate program or permission.
-Supervised individual placement with political office holders, party groups, governmental agencies, law firms and other organizations providing profession-

-INDEPENDENT RESEARCH AND READINGS (May be repeated, but no more than six credits toward the master's degree in political science) Prerequisite: Admission to a Political Science graduate program or permission.
+Supervised individual placement with political office holders, party groups, governmental agencies, law firms and other organizations providing professional-level work. - 697 INDEPENDENT RESEARCH AND READINGS 1-4 credits (May be repeated, but no more than six credits toward the master's degree in political science) Prerequisite: Admission to a Political Science graduate program or permission. - 699 MASTERS THESIS 2-6 credits

-699 MASTERS THESIS Prerequisite: Admission to a Political Science graduate program or permission.
+Prerequisite: Admission to a Political Science graduate program or permission.
+2-6 credits